Zoom Cat Lawyer: History

-On February 9, 2021, the YouTube account for the 394th District Court of Texas live-streamed and published a clip entitled "Kitten Zoom Filter Mishap."
-The video features an attorney, Rod Ponton, who accidentally signed in with a white kitten face filter and is attempting to remove it from his Zoom application.
+On February 9, 2021, the YouTube channel for the 394th District Court of Texas live-streamed and published a clip entitled "Kitten Zoom Filter Mishap."
+Recorded in a period when many formal procedures would be held on virtual conferencing applications due to COVID-19 gathering restrictions, the video features an attorney, Rod Ponton, who accidentally signed in with a white kitten face filter and is attempting to remove it from his Zoom display.
 In the video, the kitten's eyes appear to dart back and forth when Ponton says, "I don't know how to remove it.
 I've got my assistant here and she's trying to."
 Ponton then attempts to move forward, saying, "I'm prepared to go forward with it."
 Finally, he says, "I'm here live.
 I'm not a cat."
-The post later received 3.6 million views on Youtube and over 26.9 million views on Twitter.
+The post later received 3.6 million views on YouTube and over 26.9 million views on Twitter.
 Ponton told CNN and the Associated Press that he was using his assistant's 10-year-old desktop computer when he logged on to the civil forfeiture hearing.
-Ponton claimed his secretary or her daughter had last used the image, but Dell Technologies said that it is more likely that the aging desktop's machine needed a software update.
+Ponton claimed his secretary or her daughter had last used the image.

-After the clip was posted, Judge Roy Ferguson later shared the clip on Twitter with a tweet being captioned as "IMPORTANT ZOOM TIP: If a child used your computer, before you join a virtual hearing check the Zoom Video Options to be sure filters are off.
+After the clip was posted, Judge Roy Ferguson shared the clip on Twitter with a tweet being captioned as "IMPORTANT ZOOM TIP: If a child used your computer, before you join a virtual hearing check the Zoom Video Options to be sure filters are off.
 This kitten just made a formal announcement on a case in the 394th."
-Reuters reporter Lawrence Hurley later shared the clip on Twitter where he captioned the post, "'I'm here live, I'm not a cat,' says lawyer after Zoom filter mishap.
-'I can see that,' responds judge."
+Reuters reporter Lawrence Hurley later shared the clip on Twitter.
 Canadian poet Margaret Atwood praised and also shared the tweet with a caption "I on the other hand am a cat.
 I just can't get this human filter off."
-After the incident, Rod Ponton responded on The New York Times and said that, "If I can make the country chuckle for a moment in these difficult times they're going through, I'm happy to let them do that at my expense."
-While on Vice, Ponton also said, "Oh, that was just a mistake by my secretary.
+After the incident, Ponton said to The New York Times, "If I can make the country chuckle for a moment in these difficult times they're going through, I'm happy to let them do that at my expense."
+He said to Vice, "Oh, that was just a mistake by my secretary.
 I was using her computer and for some reason, she had that filter on.
 I took it off and replaced it with my face.
 It was a case involving a man trying to exit the United States with contraband and contraband cash.
 All it was was a mistake.
 It was taken off and we had the hearing as normal."